Laine-Neural-Network-SA/engineeringprinciples/README.md

 * With complex tasks, two engineers will work closely to build it together.
 * With shorter tasks (<1 day), we either deliver before the end of the day or add an engineer.
-* **We ask for help early and prioritize helping others over delivering ourselves.**
+* **We ask for help early and prioritize helping others over our own work.**

 ---

 ### Match complexity with business value

 We have a strong reluctance to accept complexity.
-At all times, we ask:

-> **“Can we simplify?”**

-We want to spend our time delivering value, not maintaining systems or struggling through tech debt.
+We focus on accepting complexity where there is a strong impact on moving our business forward.

 ---